So Good (Zara Larsson album)

 So Good is the second studio album by Swedish singer and songwriter Zara Larsson.
-It was released on 17 March 2017 by TEN Music Group and Epic Records.
-It was Larsson's first album in nearly three years, following her debut album 1 (2014), and her first album to be released internationally.
-Recording sessions with a handful of producers for the album began in 2015 and concluded in early 2017.
+It was released on 17 March 2017 through TEN Music Group and Epic Records, after a planned release in January 2017 was pushed back.
+The album was primarily recorded at Windmark Recording in California, and recording sessions with a handful of producers for the album began in 2015 and concluded a year later.

-The album's launch date was pushed back multiple times before it was ultimately released in March 2017.
 So Good was supported by seven singles; "Lush Life", "Never Forget You" with MNEK, "Ain't My Fault", "I Would Like", "So Good" featuring Ty Dolla $ign, "Don't Let Me Be Yours" and "Only You".
 "Lush Life", "Never Forget You" and "Ain't My Fault" all charted on the US Billboard Hot 100.
-To further promote the album, Larsson made several television appearances and live performances and embarked on the So Good World Tour from October 2017 to March 2018.
-The album was also promoted through the five-month long Don't Worry Bout Me Tour in 2019.
+To further promote the album, Larsson embarked on the So Good World Tour from October 2017 to March 2018.

 So Good received generally positive reviews from music critics upon its release, who complimented the album's production and Larsson's vocal performance.
-It debuted and peaked at number 26 on the US Billboard 200 and charted at number one in Sweden, number two in Norway and number seven on the UK albums chart.
+It debuted and peaked at number 26 on the US Billboard 200, charting at number one in Sweden, number two in Norway and number seven in the United Kingdom.
 The album also charted within the top-ten in Ireland, Australia, the Netherlands, Finland, Denmark and New Zealand, as well as reaching the top 20 in fifteen other countries.